 - Art drone creating murals on walls for advertising or for beautifying an area.

 Through these work samples, there were examples of achievement of the learning intentions stated at the beginning of the lesson, making Pippa and Dronie one of the ideal beginner drone programs for schools.

 4. STEM Education Resources That Add Value

 Within this 50-minute lesson, Katie found that students connected to the narrative and were able to achieve the learning intentions that she had set.

 Pippa and Dronie is a narrative that helps teachers and students to explore STEM in creative and imaginative ways.

 The resources created by She Maps provide a range of opportunities to explore STEM including introducing junior students to Google Earth, email, maths, and mapping.
 It all concludes with a design and technology challenge to think about what the future could hold and how the class can be a part of it.

-Even though it was a standalone lesson, Katie feels confident that she could go back to those same classes with Pippa and Dronie and use one or more of the lessons from the unit to provide quality learning moments.
+Even though it was a standalone lesson, Katie feels confident that she could go back to those same classes with Pippa and Dronie and add one or more of the lessons from the unit to her STEM curriculum to ensure all students always get quality learning moments.